The Guide to Unifying GRC and Access Governance for Business Efficiency

 In a typical digital platform, you deal with multiple security models and privilege hierarchies.
 For example, seeded roles are used in most business systems because they offer out-of-the-box functionality.
 However, these “seeded roles” are complex and have inherent risks.
 Seeded roles require fine-grain visibility into the role structure to identify risk.
 For example, a Payables Manager may contain privileges that enable that user to create AND pay suppliers, causing a segregation of duties violation and an increased risk of fraud.
 However, this conflict of privileges may be acceptable from a security perspective because that user cannot change the bank accounts.
 Each role must be examined to ensure security.

-Data privacy
+Data privacy management

 Data is a top concern for consumers, and your organization’s ability to protect that data is critical.
 Your ability to secure sensitive systems, processes, and data hinges on your ability to lock down user access.